craigtp/PersonalStudy/Books.md

 Impact Mapping                                                                                     | 31 May 2020       | No
 Functional Programming In C# (Manning)                                                             | 23 July 2020      | Yes
 Pragmatic Thinking & Learning                                                                      | 10 September 2020 | Yes
+Release It!: Design and Deploy Production-Ready Software 2nd Edition                               | 05 April 2021     | No